linuxmint/doc-user-guide/docs/upgrade20.rst

 Boot warnings
 -------------

-You can ignore boot warning relateds to `ACPI` or `initramfs unpacking`.
+You can ignore boot warnings related to `ACPI` or `initramfs unpacking`.
 They're cosmetic and do not affect the boot sequence.

 Notes
 =====